Bernadette Collins

-Bernadette "Bernie" Collins is a Formula One (F1) strategy analyst for Sky Sports and F1TV and former F1 strategy engineer for the Aston Martin F1 team.
+Bernadette "Bernie" Collins is a Northern Irish engineer who is the Formula One strategy analyst for Sky Sports and F1TV and former F1 strategy engineer.

-Born in Northern Ireland, she began her career as a trainee with McLaren after graduating from Queen's University Belfast in 2009.
-Three years later, Collins became a performance engineer and became its leader in that role full-time in 2014, working with 2009 World Champion Jenson Button.
-She joined Force India in 2015 and helped the team finish 4th in the following year's Constructors' Championship.
+Born in Northern Ireland, she began her career as a trainee with McLaren after graduating from Queen's University Belfast in 2009 eventually becoming a performance engineer and became the leader in that role full-time in 2014, working with 2009 World Champion Jenson Button.
+She joined Force India in 2015 as a performance and strategy engineer to Nico Hülkenberg and later Sergio Pérez.
+She would remain with the team in the same role as it became Racing Point following its purchase by Lawrence Stroll in 2018 and its later rebrand to Aston Martin in 2021.
+She would leave the team at the end of the 2021 F1 season, becoming a pundit and race strategy analyst for Sky Sports and F1TV's F1 coverage.

 Collins was an ambassador for the United Kingdom government's "Make it in Great Britain" campaign in 2012, and featured on Forbes 2016 list of 30 Under 30 list for Manufacturing & Industry in Europe.

 Biography

 Early life and education

-Collins was born around 1985/1986.
+Collins was born around 1986/1987.
 She is from the village of Maguiresbridge in County Fermanagh, Northern Ireland, and attended Tattygar Primary School outside Enniskillen.
 Collins's father works in a garage but not as a mechanic.
 She described herself as a partial "tom-boy" because she built and dismantled farmyard machinery with her father.
 Although she did not intend to be employed within motor racing, Collins was undecided on her future career during a period of five years at the all-girls Roman Catholic Mount Lourdes Grammar School.
 Eventually, she chose to enrol on a mechanical engineering course at the Queen's University Belfast because she liked mathematics and physics.
 Collins was one of three female students in a class of 30.
 Her interest in motor racing emerged in her final two years at university when she was part of the annual Formula Student programme that is organised by the Institution of Mechanical Engineers where universities design, test, construct, and drive small-scale formula style racing cars.